UltimateHackingKeyboard/firmware/doc-dev/other/testing_scenarios.md

 - Test that we can add a paired device into the host connections.
 Try pair and add multiple devices within one Agent session.
 - Unpair+pair dongle.
 (Optionally, let a bluetooth hid active while doing so.)
 - Pair two ble hids using `bluetooth pair` while all devices are active.
+- Unregistered slot connections: try to add a ble hid without registering it in Agent.
+Change registered connection count.
+Check that the ble hid remaind in the same slot (unless another host connection took that slot - in that case, it should be in the first availalbe slot).

+Todos:
+- deduplicate and reorder these scenarios.

 Known issues:
 - Oob pairing (of the dongle) fails when another device is connected, including a dongle that is *not* connected over usb.